drguilbe/complexpaths/README.md

 # complexpaths

 This repository contains:
--	Raw Addhealth Topologies (82 adolescent friend networks)
+-	Raw edgelists of Addhealth topologies (82 adolescent friend networks)
 -	The largest connected component extracted from each Addhealth topology
 -	An R script that calculates complex path length and complex centrality for all nodes in a given graph g (this includes methods for parallelization).
 -	An R script that replicates all of the figures from the manuscript and supplementary material using the raw simulation data generated for this experiment (data provided below)